StivoMix/Advanced-Password-Generator-WIP-ator/README.md

 1. Improve interface
 2. Password strength meter
 3. Improve password history management
-4. Password encryption and add a better data storage
-5. Advance password generation customization options
+4. Advance password generation customization options
-6. Add multi-language support
-7. Improve QOL
+5. Improve QOL
-8. An option to autofill passwords in websites
+6. An option to autofill passwords in websites

 ## For any question dm StivoMix on discord